Incoming First Year Student Guide for Summer Courses

 Incoming first year students who wish to headstart their undergraduate career this summer have two options to consider:

-COLLEGE SUMMER INSTITUTE CSI is an excellent way for you to make a smooth and successful transition into the first year at UCLA.
+CSI is an excellent way for you to make a smooth and successful transition into the first year at UCLA.
 You can find more information about this program on the CSI website.
-If you have submitted the Statement of Intent to Register to UCLA and have already decided to enroll in CSI, you can proceed to CSI REGISTRATION.
+If you have submitted the Statement of Intent to Register (SIR) to UCLA and have already decided to enroll in CSI, you may proceed to CSI Registration.

-- University Requirements: All UCLA first year students must complete the University requirements as part of their degree.
+- University Requirements: All UCLA students must complete the University requirements as part of their degree.

 - College/School Requirements: College/School requirements will vary depending on your home school.
-UCLA has 11 professional schools and one College, five of which offer undergraduate degrees.
+UCLA has 11 professional schools and one College, five of which offer undergraduate degrees, as follows:

 Please read the description of the courses you intend to take before enrolling to ensure that you have fulfilled the requisites.

 All UCLA students, regardless of their home UCLA College/School, are required to satisfy University Requirements (Entry-Level Writing or English as a Second Language, and American History and Institutions).